The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Proof of Lemma and Theorem

 We are now ready to prove our next proposition.
-Our proof is actually a generalization of an argument used by Smith an V\"{o}lklein in their proof of Lemma (2.4) of \cite{SV}.
+Our proof is actually a generalization of an argument used by Smith and V\"{o}lklein in their proof of Lemma (2.4) of \cite{SV}.

 \begin{proposition} Every non-split $1$-extension of $A$ admits $\neps$-points very well-stabilized in $G.$ \end{proposition} \begin{proof} Let $V:=\KK\cdot A$ be a $1$-extension of $A$, necessarily central since $G$ is perfect.
 With the vector space $V$ regarded as the direct product $V = \KK\times A$ of $\KK$ and $A$, the group $G$ acts as follows on $V$: